 Established in 1792, the Murphy family’s large hotel in Adare has somehow retained the comfortable ambience of a country inn.
 A very luxurious inn nevertheless, and operated under the personal management of Bryan and Louis Murphy.

-The furnishing standard is superb throughout, with antiques, private dressing rooms and well-planned bathrooms, plus excellent amenities for business and private guests (interconnecting family rooms have recently been added), all complemented by an outstanding standard of housekeeping.
+The furnishing standard is superb throughout, with antiques, private dressing rooms and well-planned bathrooms a feature of all rooms, plus excellent amenities for business and private guests (interconnecting family rooms are available), all complemented by a high standard of housekeeping.

 It’s a great base for sporting activities - equestrian holidays are a speciality and both golf and fishing are available nearby - and also ideal for conferences and private functions, including weddings (which are held beside the main hotel, with separate catering facilities).

 The hotel has earned an unrivalled reputation for the quality and value of short breaks offered, and there is an ongoing determination to combine personal service and quality with value, which makes Dunraven Arms an outstanding example of contemporary Irish hospitality at its best.

 This dedication to quality extends to the superb breakfast offered - an area where many hotels seek savings, to the detriment of the overall guest experience.
 Not so at the Dunraven Arms, where the dining room is set up as smartly for breakfast as it is for dinner in the evening and well-slept guests are treated to an extensive buffet display of the freshest foods and drink, including fruits and juices, yogurts, cheeses and cold meats, a range of freshly baked goods and a magnificent ham set up for carving to your liking.
 Cooked to order breakfasts are equally impressive, with a lovely range of dishes offered and everything served, perfectly cooked, to your table by helpful staff.